 Hard Drive Failure Rates and Reliability

 Many of our customers after a data recovery ask what we recommend to purchase to avoid a future data loss.
 Although there can never be a scenario in place to completely avoid data loss 100% of the time, there are some common sense measures to consider which can help.
 We encourage double backups with occasional triple backups depending on the data.
 The price of an external device is very inexpensive relative to the cost of a data recovery, it is essentially a “no brainer” to have multiple backups.
 That being said, I have listed what we have encountered over the years when dealing with hard drives and included some links for interesting reading which nearly corresponds with our findings over the years.
-From performing data recovery on over 2100 drives in the last 10 years, we have found Toshiba to be the best, with WD coming in second based on our database and anomalies associated with each manufacturer and model.
+From performing data recovery on over 8100 drives in the last 15 years, we have found Toshiba to be the best, with WD coming in second based on our database information and anomalies associated with each manufacturer and model.
 Seagate drives in the last 3 to 5 years have had a horrific failure rate and even greater since the class action law suit with newly manufactured drives.

 There are several enclosures populated with Seagate drives including LaCie, Porsche Design, Buffalo and others.
 Although the manufacturers of these enclosures are reputable, they often utilize drives as necessary to fill the supply chain without the knowledge of ongoing reliability and failure statistics.
 Apple Computer for example, has continued to use Seagate drives in many of their iMac computers.